About the Professional Doctorate (DAcOM)

 The Doctor of Acupuncture and Oriental Medicine (DAcOM) program is a first professional doctorate that is believed to become the future entry-level degree required for licensure (pending state-by-state legislation).
 Currently, the master degree leads to licensure, and the DAcOM contains all of the master competencies with additional doctoral-level work.

 This program builds on the MAcOM program with advanced skills in assessment and treatment techniques, nutritional knowledge with clinical application, systems-based practice, interprofessional leadership and communication, practice-based learning and improvement, and advanced clinical practice.
-Working individually or on small teams, students will conduct a need-analysis, develop and submit a quality improvement plan, and upon acceptance, implement the plan.
+Working individually or on small teams, students will conduct a needs-analysis, develop and submit a quality improvement plan, and upon acceptance, implement the plan.
 This and additional doctoral-level work products will be put in each student's DAcOM portfolio.

-DAcOM doctoral-level courses and internship clinics are done in conjunction with the clinical specialty DAOM students during residency weeks that occur periodically seven times each year.
+DAcOM doctoral-level courses and internship clinics are done in conjunction with the advanced clinical specialty DAOM students during residency weeks that occur periodically seven times each year.

 DAcOM Educational Goals